Warm & Breezy Mother’s Day

 An Extended Warming Trend On Tap This Week

 QUAD CITIES IA/IL (KWQC) -- Hope you got a chance to enjoy the pleasant conditions Saturday.
-We’ll see more of the same today, with scattered clouds, breezy winds and warmer temperatures.
-Look for highs in the upper 60′s to lowers 70′s.
+We’ll see just about the same amount of warmth, but not as much sunshine, with lingering clouds, breezy winds and warmer temperatures.
+Look for highs in the upper 60′s to lower 70′s.
 Those readings should take a leap into the 80′s Monday, and continue to warm up into the 80′s to near 90 degrees through the week.
 That’s not the only thing on the rise—humidity will be on the uptick as well, pushing heat index readings into the middle 90′s at times.
-We may see a chances for some rain Monday night and again Tuesday night into early Wednesday.
+We may see a few chances for some rain Monday night and again Tuesday night into early Wednesday.
+Showers and storms become much more widespread Friday into Saturday.

 TONIGHT: Mostly cloudy and breezy.
 Low: 58°.
 Wind: SE 10-20+ mph.